cdyson37/cdyson37.github.io/content/blog/dont_take_my_word_for_it_1.md

 No such luck in C++: types are not objects.
 If you try to do `std::cout << std::string` you'll get an angry compiler (`std::string` is not an object, it's a type, so you can't just pass it to some overload of `operator<<`).

-A bit of Googling later, you might come across the `typeid` operator which returns a `std::type_info` object, which as a `name()` function.
+A bit of Googling later, you might come across the `typeid` operator which returns a `std::type_info` object, which has a `name()` function.
 So far this appears pretty helpful.
-Giving it a test drive...
+Giving it a test drive:
 ```c++
 #include <iostream>
 #include <typeinfo>